yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 - summary image: graphics and visualizations to visually represent the results of the evaluation, such as bar charts showing the proportion of complete, partial and missing genes.
 - GFF: contain information on gene locations, exons, introns, etc.

 This gives information about the completeness of the Braker3 annotation.
-A good idea is to compare this first result with the one you get on the initial genome sequence,and see if the annotation tool found all the genes that BUSCO finds in the raw genome sequence.
+A good idea is to compare this first result with the one you get on the initial genome sequence, and see if the annotation tool found all the genes that BUSCO finds in the raw genome sequence.
+To do this, you can restart BUSCO on the masked genome with the same parameters, but selecting the **Genome assemblies (DNA)** mode.

 > <comment-title>What can we deduce from these results?</comment-title>